-I am a male to female (m2f) transgender person, that is, I identify more as a woman than as a man.
-This is a situation which I have been struggling with for most of my life.
-Over the past several years, this has had more and more of an effect on my life, and this year I decided that I was ready to live full time as a woman.
+I was a transgender person for as long as I can remember.
+Despite having been identified as male at birth and living as a male person for most of my first 60 years, I am a woman rather than a man.
+After struggling with this disparity for most of my life, this conflict increasingly affected me during the first decade of the twenty-first century.
+After spending a few years learning about possibilities, I began to prepare to live full-time as a woman in 2010.
 I started transitioning to my friends in Boston's bicycle community in the late spring of 2011.
-As the summer wore on, I had an accident and was hospitalized briefly, got back on my bike (after a few weeks), and started leading rides as Jessica.
-I have been blessed with an accepting circle of friends in my neighborhood, the bicycle and open space communities of metropolitan Boston, the astronomical community where I work, the world-wide community of astronomical software developers, and to a great extent, my family.
+In the middle of that summer, I had an accident and was hospitalized briefly, causing some awkward, but educational to all involved, moments as my appearance and identification did not match.
+After a few weeks, I got back on my bike and started leading rides as Jessica.
+Before the end of the year, I transitioned at work, too.
+I have been blessed with an accepting circle of friends in my neighborhood, the bicycle and open space communities of metropolitan Boston, the astronomical community where I work and world-wide, and to a great extent, my family.

 Being able to finally be myself in the world is freeing me from constraints which have held me back from committing more of myself to my friends, my work, and my causes.
 If you have any questions, feel free to email me.